William and Martha Gregory

 She was an older sister of John Cartwright, whose recollections are a feature of this site.

-William Gregory died of consumption in February 1865 and Martha eventually moved further south along this street towards White Lion Square.
+William Gregory died of consumption on February 26th, 1865, aged 37, while in Derby, and Martha eventually moved further south along this street towards White Lion Square.

-They had four children, Selina, Ben, Theo and Agnes.
+Adeline recalls that …. they had four children, Selina, Ben, Theo and Agnes. (in fact it was five children)

 — William and Martha’s eldest child, Selina, had two illegitimate children, only the elder one, Agnes Ethel Tomlinson Gregory, surviving.